 Best Lens Options for DSLR for Safari

-Another less expensive option is to hire a lens to take on safari – or even a camera (although it is generally best to be quite familiar with your camera before a safari trip so that you don’t have to try to figure out how to use your camera whilst the elusive leopard disappears!).
-I’m not aware of anyone who does this on a global level but if you do please email me and let me know!
+Another less expensive option is to hire a lens to take on safari – or even hire a camera (although it is generally best to be quite familiar with your camera before a safari trip so that you don’t have to try to figure out how to use your camera whilst the elusive leopard disappears).

 Best Camera Accessories to take on an African Photo Safari

-There are 3 key accessories that I always take on Safari:
+There are 4 key camera accessories that I always take on a Safari:

 2. Lens Filter

 These little beanbags are brilliant to use on vehicles.
-Stick the bean bag anywhere – on the edge of the vehicle, on the table, on the hood of the car and you instantly get a stable base for much clearer shots.
-Empty the bag out before you go and just add sand when you get there – same thing on the way home.Buy a Camera Beanbag Here
+Stick the camera bean bag anywhere – on the edge of the vehicle, on the table, on the hood of the car and you instantly get a stable base for much clearer shots.

 Using Your Phone to Take Photos on Safari